tkdguy/landing/src/pages/docs/custom-games.md

 ### Why do I need to do all this?

 First of all you need to know that Plutonium ask you to do all these steps because hosting servers costs money, which is why most games on Steam don't require anything from you other than clicking "Create a game".
 But for indie games and passionate projects like Plutonium hosting a server for everyone would cost way too much money so you're required to host your games yourself instead which is free for everyone.
-Thanks to the work the team has put into T6 and T5 most players should be able to invite people out of the box but in case it doesn't work you will have to take extra steps like before.

 ### How does hosting work?